uk-gov-mirror/alphagov.local-links-manager/README.md

 You will also need to [import data from S3](https://github.com/alphagov/mapit/blob/master/import-db-from-s3.sh).

+Links for each local authority are available via data replication.

 ### Importing Local Authorities data

 Before running the import rake tasks make sure you have Mapit running locally and have imported data into it.